5 Stages of Consumer Buying Behavior

 5. Post-Purchase Evaluation

-This is the last stage and most often ignored by marketers.
+This is the last stage and is most often ignored by marketers.

 After buying the product, customers compare products with their expectations.
-There can be two outcomes: Either satisfied or dissatisfied.
+There can be two outcomes: Either satisfaction or dissatisfaction.
 Consumers will be happy after buying the product if it has satisfied their needs.
-But in case the product was not up to his expectations, the consumer will be dissatisfied.
+But if the product is not up to his expectations, the consumer will be dissatisfied.
 A consumer can be lost even at this stage.

-Customers, either satisfied or dissatisfied, can take actions tot distribute their experience in the form of customer reviews.
-This may be done through reviews on customer forums, website, social media conversations or word of mouth.
+Customers, either satisfied or dissatisfied, can take action to distribute their experience in the form of customer reviews.
+This may be done through reviews on customer forums, websites, social media conversations, or word of mouth.

-A marketer has to make sure that the consumer will be satisfied with the product so that his experience will lead to repeat customers.
-Brands need to careful to create positive post-purchase experience.
+A marketer has to ensure that the consumer will be satisfied with the product so that his experience will lead to repeat customers.
+Brands need to be careful to create a positive post-purchase experience.

 Marketers need to take time to understand the five stages of the consumer buying process.
 Doing this establishes that your marketing strategy addresses each component of a consumer buying behavior.